bearlikelion/docker-compose/README.md

 # Mark's Docker Compose Files

-This repo is meant to be used as a reference for others when creating and managing multiple docker-compose files for use with Traefik as a resverse proxy.
+This repo is meant to be informational and used as a reference for others when creating and managing multiple docker-compose files with Traefik acting as a reverse proxy.

 I run my containers on an [Alpine Linux](https://alpinelinux.org/) virtual machine.

 ## Requirements